yim222/EulerRandomProject/LotterProgram/readme.md

 Document originally created : 16/12/2015 ,5 on Tevet 5775 (jewish count)

+<h3>Update - 7/2/2016</h3>
+Great.
+I uploaded a primary method of primary execution of the program ( by hardcode).
+See at "ReadyMethods".
+About the next - Please see the "ReadMe" at the main folder of this project.

 <h3>Update - 22/1/2016</h3></br>
 See the "ReadyMethods" file for some ready method.
 I am changing the program name to "Fate Program".